gyulanemeth/bluefox.email/posts/how-to-send-an-email-in-nodejs-using-amazon-ses-with-nodemailer.md

 console.log(response)
 ```
 That's it!
 Your email is sent!
 If you take a look at the console output, you will notice that the response contains a `messageId`.
-If you build an application that sends out emails, this message id can be extremely useful, especiall if you are planning to [handle bounces and complaints](https://bluefox.email/posts/how-to-handle-bounces-and-complaints-with-aws-ses-and-sns).
+If you build an application that sends out emails, this message id can be extremely useful, especially if you are planning to [handle bounces and complaints](https://bluefox.email/posts/how-to-handle-bounces-and-complaints-with-aws-ses-and-sns).

 ## The Whole Node.js Project